VickenMat/War-of-the-Worlds/World War I/Battles/Mexican Revolution.md

 - U.S. Intervention and Rebellion against Huerta
 	- Opposition to Huerta's drunken, inefficient, and despotic rule grew
 	- [[Venustiano Carranza]], Pancho Villa, Alvaro Obregon, and Zapata formed an uneasy alliance, supported by [[Woodrow Wilson]] who refused to recognize Huerta
+		- On October 19, 1915, the U.S. recognized the Mexican government of Carranza de facto
-	- In April [[1914]], to prevent Huerta from receiving an arms shipment from Germany, the U.S. naval forces seized Veracruz
+	- In April [[1914]], to prevent Huerta from receiving an arms shipment from Germany, the U.S. naval forces seized Veracruz in what became known as the Tampico Affair

 - Civil War
 	- In spring and summer 1914, the allied rebel forces converged on Mexico City, forcing Huerta into exile in July